TheFelix93/ets-to-homeassistant/README.md

 ## ETS functions project requirements/recommendations

-* According to some reports in original project.
-The parser can't process password protected ETS projects.
-My project is not protected, so did not test it.
 * Every GA that you want to get in KNX yaml config must be grouped into ETS-Functions.
 (Nobody can guess which GAs belong together.
 ETS Functions are used to create relations between GAs, that are very similar to HA entities.)
 * The script requires unique text patterns in function names, so create your ETS function structure accordingly.
 * The script requires unique GA-patterns to correctly map all sorts of HA-KNX attributes.
 I use **function/sub-function/channel-name** and script settings are set accordingly.
 Other schemes work as well, you just need to changes the script settings to fit your system.